 When I visit the site all I get is a blank page with the words “500 Internal Server Error” on it.
 I can’t even log in to the dashboard to disable the bad plugin!

-Do you know of any other way to clear this error message and get my blog back up?
+Can you tell me how to fix this error and get my blog back up?
 It’s been down for two whole days already!

 Please help me ASAP if you don’t mind!!

-Rick’s answer: Hi Bobby.
-Bad plugin updates are one of the top reasons for WordPress blogs going belly up.
+Rick’s answer: Bobby, buggy or incompatible plugin updates are among the top reasons for WordPress blogs going belly up.

-Just use any “FTP” program or the “File Manager” utility in your web host’s Control Panel to navigate to the plugins directory and delete the offending plugin (I recommend removing the entire sub-directory containing the plugin in question).
+Just use any “FTP” program or the “File Manager” utility in your web host’s Control Panel to navigate to the /plugins/ directory and delete the offending plugin’s sub-directory.

 Important: DO NOT delete the entire /plugins/ directory!
 Just delete the sub-directory containing the plugin that’s causing the error.

-For example, if the plugin in question were named Awesome Plugin you would delete the /awesome-plugin/ sub-directory.
+For example, if the plugin causing the problem was named Awesome Plugin you would delete the /awesome-plugin/ sub-directory.

-Once you have deleted the bad plugin, test your blog to see if it loads correctly.
+Once you’ve deleted the bad plugin, test your blog to see if it loads correctly.
 If so, you can try re-installing the plugin that caused the error.

-If the same plugin causes the error again, simply delete it once again and search for another plugin that performs the same function by loading the WordPress Dashboard and clicking Plugins>Add New.
+However, if the same plugin causes the error again, simply delete it once again and search for another plugin that performs the same function by opening the WordPress Dashboard and clicking Plugins>Add New.